-Ms. Calloway was a United States Presidential Scholar in the Arts and has also received awards from the Metropolitan Opera National Council and first prize in the Arts Recognition and Talent Search sponsored by the National Foundation for Advancement in the Arts as well as two Central City Opera Young Artist Awards.
-As winner of the Eisenberg-Fried Concerto Competition, she performed Ravel’s Shéhérazade with the Manhattan School of Music Symphony, conducted by George Manahan.
-She can be heard on Albany Records.
-A native of Philadelphia, Ms. Calloway holds degrees from both the Juilliard School (BM) and Manhattan School of Music (MM) and maintains an active teaching studio.
-She lives in New York City with her husband, violinist Ari Streisfeld, and their dog Wesley. www.rachelcalloway.com
+Ms. Calloway is a United States Presidential Scholar in the Arts.
+She has received awards from the Metropolitan Opera National Council and first prize in the Arts Recognition and Talent Search.
+As winner of the Eisenberg-Fried Concerto Competition, she performed Ravel’s Shéhérazade conducted by George Manahan.
+A native of Philadelphia, Ms. Calloway holds degrees from The Juilliard School (BM) and Manhattan School of Music (MM).
+She joined the faculty of the Cortona Sessions for New Music (Italy) in 2014 and can be heard on Albany Records. www.rachelcalloway.com